 The Short Bio:

-I am the author of Unwritten, and its forthcoming sequel Rewritten.
-(Look for it in April 2020!)
+I am the author of Unwritten, and its sequel Rewritten.
 I hold a Master of Fine Arts in Creative Writing from the University of British Columbia, where I specialized in writing for children and young adults.
 I teach creative writing and other fun classes for San Diego Community College’s Continuing Education Program.
 I’ve also worked as a writing mentor through the PEN Writers in Prisons program and served on the editorial board of PRISM International.
 I am the former fiction editor of Straylight Literary Magazine, and my work has appeared in Word Riot, the Beloit Fiction Journal, Cricket, and other publications.
 I live in San Diego.

 The Longer Version: